Mo-go2/quiz-data/README.md

 quiz-season.
-* for correct work run on a local server
+* for correct work you might run on a local server
 * made on pure js